Distribution of student scores, by teacher-student ratio

 Professional and loved

 When we were founded, Darrell and Dan were the first mentors.
 Years later we’re now experts in knowing who to hire and how to provide an extraordinary experience for all students.
 Here’s how we do it.

 Our mentors aren't just incredible engineers - they are a community of makers, hackers, and educators who above all else want to impart their love of the craft on the next generation of developers.

 Neither certificates nor degrees will get you a job as a programmer.
 We’re not saying college isn’t important.
 If anything, a liberal arts degree helps programmers learn how to balance what can be done with what should be done.
 What we are saying is that if you want a job as a programmer you’re about a thousand times more likely to get one if you learn, practice, and build real software.
 And we believe you’ll be more prepared as languages and platforms continue changing.

-We’ve built our Web Development Bootcamp to get you hired.
+We’ve built all our bootcamps to get you hired.
 So, you can think of the practice interviews as similar to assessments, because you'll get feedback about what you know and what you need to work on.
 But a test in the traditional sense — grades, multiple choice, essays — that's just not how a job really works.